BenTimor/Trading212API/README.md

 # Trading212 API

+### Right now the API is not always working properly.
+I don't have enough time to fix it, But everyone is more than welcome to contribute and I'll check all of the PRs.

 This is an **unofficial** selenium based API for 'Trading212' broker.
 **Neither me and neither Trading212 are responsible for the API, You are responsible for your actions and for using the API.**